 Children age 4 and 5 complete the Early Years Foundation Stage in School

 Our youngest children are housed in a large purpose built space in the 2017 extension, including an outdoor classroom with facilities for up to 45 children.
 The teaching team is led by Mrs Karen Cotton.
+While Mrs Cotton is the notional key worker for all our youngest children, parents and carers can be confident in approaching any of the EYFS teaching team should they have a query or concern.

 The Early Years Curriculum for the Foundation Stage in our reception class is Foundation Stage 2, the end of an early years provision that for most children will have started in nursery, play group or with a registered childminder.
 The team meet with childcare providers throughout the year and in the Summer term to ensure effective transfer of information and assessments from children's first educational settings.